 Patients often present nonspecific pelvic or abdominal symptoms, such as bloating, frequent urination, irregular periods or unexpected vaginal bleeding (after menopause), indigestion, fatigue, and pain in the back, abdomen, or pelvis.
 Because symptoms are similar to those of other common illnesses and/or some female reproductive conditions, ovarian cancer can be difficult to diagnose at an early stage.
 Routine preventive gynecological visits, however, allow the doctor to feel the ovaries and uterus for size, shape, and consistency.
-Catching any abnormalities (enlarged or misshapen ovaries) early is best, since this is when treatment can offer a more favorable outcome.
+Catching any abnormalities (enlarged or misshapen ovaries) early is best since this is when treatment can offer a more favorable outcome.
+To read more about ovarian cancer signs and symptoms that women should be aware of, visit our blog.

 To find out more about all types of ovarian cancer, including germ cell tumors, please visit the National Cancer Institute website or ask your cancer care team about your individual situation.